GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 ### Introduction
 It is now time to start working on end to end media streaming pipeline.
 It all begins from our raw source feeds.

+Our entire pipeline will be built using **Secure Reliable Transport** protocol streams.
+SRT is an open source protocol designed to connect two endpoints to deliver low latency video and other media streams across any network including the public internet.

 We will gather up all the live and recorded feeds that we have available and bring them into Norsk Studio.
 Norsk Studio is a live streaming workflow builder with a graphical drag-and-drop UI

 This gives us the opportunity to preview the feeds and then create SRT outputs.
-SRT (Secure Reliable Transport) is an open-source video transport protocol designed to deliver high-quality, low-latency video securely over unpredictable networks like the public internet.

 Once we have SRT outputs, we will be using them later in our pipeline.